osoc21/Reclaim-your-data/README.md

 # Functionalities
 ## Login
 A user can log in with their Inrupt.com account.
+When the user is logged in, the application logic is handled in the `Home.js` file.

 ## Photos
 When the user is logged in, they see an overview (grid view) of all the pictures that are stored in the root folder of their Solid pod.
-The routing is done with [React Router](https://reactrouter.com/) and happens in the `App.js` file.
 The implementation of the grid view itself can be found in `GridView.js`.

+## Albums
+For now, the "Albums" button leads to a page with some dummy text.
+In the future the app could be expanded so that a Solid pod "collection" (or folder if you will) corresponds to an album.
+Each collection would then have a `metadata.json` file (read more on this in the Metadata section).

 # Tech Stack
 The project was made in [ReactJs](https://reactjs.org/) with the [Inrupt JavaScript client libraries](https://docs.inrupt.com/developer-tools/javascript/client-libraries/).
 However, you might also want to check out Inrupt's [Solid React SDK](https://docs.inrupt.com/developer-tools/javascript/react-sdk/).